colorgreen/laravel-model-generator/readme.md

   * Use if you want to have custom BaseModel.
 E.g. --base=\App\Models\MyBaseModel.
 * --prefix=
   * Set prefix of tables.
 E.g table 'cms_user_permissions' generate model 'UserPermission'
+  * Note that using --prefix option with --all will generate models only for tables that starts from prefix
 * --all
   * If this flag is present, then the table command will be ignored.
   * This will generate a model for **all** tables found in your database.